Oracle Corporation (NYSE:ORCL): At >US$650bn, its double IBM and quadruple Adobe! All because investors like its AI potential

 When do we want it?
 Now!

-In its update for the the March quarter of FY24 (the 3 months to March 31, 2024), the company claimed to have US$80bn in total Remaining Performance Obligations.
-This figure, which was up 29%, was an all time record and shows that demand for the Cloud is like Airbus aeroplanes.
+When it released FY25 results (in mid-June 2025) the company claimed to have US$138bn in total Remaining Performance Obligations.
+This figure was an all time record and shows that demand for the Cloud is like the demand for Airbus aeroplanes.
 Customers are signing deals on the dotted line even if they cannot get the service for a few years.
 They just want it as soon as possible, even if that is a 3-4 years.
 Better than 8-10 years.

-Oracle can even use its technology to close its books and reports in less than 10 work days.
+Oracle can even use its technology for itself – to close its books and reports in less than 10 working days.
 54% of manual accounting has been eliminated, 97% of bank account transactions are automatically reconciled and 80% of transactions are automated.

 A move to Music City highlights the company’s future plans